croaky/laptop/books/sicp.md

 ### 1.1.5 The Substitution Model for Procedure Application

-To eval a compound proc, the interpreter evals elements of the combination and applies proc (value of operator) to args (values of operands).
+To eval a compound proc,
+the interpreter evals elements of the combination and applies proc (value of operator) to args (values of operands).

+Assume applying primitive procs to args is built into the interpreter.
+For compound:
-Assume applying primitive procs to args is built into interpreter.
-For compound: apply compound proc to args, eval body of proc with each param replaced by arg.
+apply compound proc to args,
+then eval body of proc with each param replaced by arg.

 This is the substitution model for procedure application.
+It helps us think,
+does not describe how interpreter works.
+In practice,
-It helps us think, does not describe how interpreter works.
-In practice, the "substitution" is accomplished with a local env for params.
+the substitution is accomplished with a local env for params.

 #### Applicative order versus normal order

-Applicative-order evaluation model:
+Applicative-order eval model ("eval the args and apply"):

-interpreter evals operator and operands, applies proc to args.
+* interpreter evals operator and operands
-Or, "eval the args and apply".
+* then applies proc to args

-Normal-order evaluation model:
+Normal-order evaluation model ("fully expand and then reduce"):

-interpreter substitutes operand expressions for params until an expression is obtained containing only primitive operators, then evals.
+* the interpreter substitutes operand expressions for params
+* until an expression is obtained containing only primitive operators, then evals
-Or, "fully expand and then reduce".

-For procedure applications that can be modeled using substitution and yield legit values, normal-order and applicative-order produce same value.
+For procedure applications that can be modeled using substitution and yield legit values, normal-order and applicative-order produce the same value.

 Lisp uses applicative-order.